 There are certain skills that can greatly aid new managers and these include:

-- Dealing with Difficult People – managers by the nature of their role need to be good tt managing others and this includes difficult to manage people (and difficult to manage situations.
+- Dealing with Difficult People – managers, by the nature of their role, need to be good at managing others and this includes difficult-to-manage people (and difficult-to-manage situations).

 - Managing Virtual Teams – is an increasingly useful topic for teaching managers.
 Many employees are now working in distributed teams (working from anywhere) and skills in virtual management are thus becoming increasingly useful and relevant.

 - Delegation Skills – have always been vital for managers but this remains forever important.
-Good delegation skills are often lacking and this can have a profound effect on employees being managed.
+Good delegation skills are often lacking and this can have a profound effect on how effectively or not employees are being managed.

 2. Increasing Demand for EDI Training

 If you are looking for a niche topic area to move into as a freelance corporate trainer, the Equality, Diversity, and Inclusion training topics (also known as EDI training) is increasingly in demand.

 We are all aware these days of the need to make workplaces fair, enjoyable places to work, and inclusive.